YosufHassan/AlSamaPortal/README.md

  Al Sama Portal is an application portal that aids the organization to effectively manage their clients by storing and retreiving data.

+ # This is not the entire application since it is private and under NDA

  # Features available in the Al Sama Portal application

  In this section, the features available in the Al Sama Portal will be discussed